 An example is a case from a few years ago, when someone was released after just over three years and seven months.
 The Ministry of Justice pointed out at the time that this was because of special circumstances: “Although the offender pleaded guilty and was convicted of murder, it might be described as an assisted suicide and was dealt with apparently sympathetically by the sentencing judge.”

 The actual time people spend in prison also depends on if and when they’re approved for release by the Parole Board.
-The average amount of time people released from prison for murder have served is about 17 years.
+The average amount of time people released from prison for murder have served is about 16 years.
+In recent years, the majority of those released have served between 11 and 18 years.

 Some do murder again